manish8561/ai_chat_bot_saas/backend/README.md

 ## Description

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+Few changes are done for testing in the jest to call import from src folder.
+Rest is same.

 ## Project setup